Parkietje/go-site/readme.md

 This is a simple web portal which features 2-Factor Authentication for securely logging in.

 ## Security
-- User passwords are never stored as cleartext, instead they are salted and hashed.
+- Usernames and passwords are never stored as cleartext, instead they are salted and hashed.

 - 2FA randomly generated secrets are stored on disc, encrypted with a master secret.